 - The best way out of a weed-hangover…

 A weed hangover?
 But hangovers are the entire reason I stopped drinking!
-Well, marijuana isn’t an exception to the rule by any means.
+Well, cannabis isn’t an exception to the rule by any means.
 Overdoing it can absolutely result in a weed hangover, otherwise known as a stone-over.
 Some stoners don’t think it’s a real thing, but I suspect that’s just because they’ve become used to the symptoms of a weed hangover.

 In any case, there are actually studies about this.
 Yes – there are crazy scientists out there who want to know the truth about the residual effect of using cannabis.
 So, it’s time to set some things straight.
 There is definitely such a thing as a weed hangover, and here are some signs that you’re experiencing it!